mattecapu/thankshubble/README.md

 The site will display the latest scientific results achieved thanks to Hubble instruments and data gathered in the latest years.

-The papers will be searched through Microsoft Academic Search API.
+The papers will be retrieved from the *Microsoft Academic Search API*.
 While waiting for the API key, it's using arXiv API altough it's much poorer in terms of results.